 Felicitas Becker is professor of African history at Ghent University, and a specialist in the history of Islam in East Africa.
 She is the author of Becoming Muslim in Mainland Tanzania and coeditor of AIDS and religious practice in Africa.
 Her current work focuses on Islamic preaching, the rhetoric of development and aetiologies of poverty in East Africa.

-Listed in: African Studies · Anthropology · Christianity · Religion · African History · Media and Film Studies · Islam
+Listed in: African Studies · Anthropology · Christianity · Religion · African History · Media Studies · Islam

 In recent years, anthropologists, historians, and others have been drawn to study the profuse and creative usages of digital media by religious movements.
 At the same time, scholars of Christian Africa have long been concerned with the history of textual culture, the politics of Bible translation, and the status of the vernacular in Christianity.